ricardojmendez/relevance/README.md

 lein chromebuild auto
 ```

-You'll find the `target/unpacked/`, which you'll need to install into Chrome using developer mode.
+You'll find the result in `target/unpacked/`, which you'll need to install into Chrome using developer mode.

 ## Release